material-components/material-components-android/docs/theming/Color.md

 -   `colorSurfaceDim`
 -   `colorSurfaceBright`

+**Note:** When resolving these tonal surface colors above, please use `MaterialColors.getColor()` to avoid resolving unexpected colors.

 These color roles are used as the default container/background color in the components below.
 Please check the
 [Surface colors guidelines](https://m3.material.io/styles/color/the-color-system/color-roles#0abbf8b7-61e1-49ee-9f97-4967beb1e4fe)